Articles and Features

 When in 1885, Johanna met Theo van Gogh, Vincent’s younger brother, she was 22 years old, bound for an uneventful life as a language teacher, a life that could impossibly satisfy her strong passion for art and intellectual pursuits.
 As she told her diary at the age of 17: “I would think it dreadful to have to say at the end of my life, ‘I’ve actually lived for nothing, I have achieved nothing great or noble.”
 Theo van Gogh was love-struck and proposed to Johanna after only having met her twice.
 Initially, Jo – as she used to call herself – was annoyed: how could someone approach her like that when he barely even knew her?

 But Theo persisted, and in 1889, the two eventually got married.
 Theo, an art dealer, introduced Jo to the buzzing culture of Paris where the two lived together.
 He had specialized in dealing with Impressionist paintings, a then completely novel style that had generated much controversy since it was so fundamentally at odds with the then-dominant academic doctrine of realism.
 Impressionism was vivid and fresh, and it challenged the monolithic status of academia.
 But the home of Jo and Theo was filled with paintings that marked another, even more radical approach to painting: the works of Vincent van Gogh.
-At the time, Vincent had reached his most productive period, and for about two years he would create painting after painting in rapid succession, and then sending them to his brother Theo.
+At the time, Vincent had reached his most productive period, and for about two years he would create painting after painting in rapid succession, and then send them to his brother Theo.

 A Raw and Gentle Touch

 The paintings were beyond classification: vibrant colours applied so thickly they lent the paintings an almost sculptural quality.
 Trees and landscapes were painted with a raw sensitivity unknown in art at the time.
 This was clearly the work of a unique mind that had a magical view of the world, an attempt at relating the inner life of what he saw in the things around him.
 This practically animistic perspective comes out particularly well in his still lifes and nature paintings.
 All was life, and everything was alive.
-One can always tell how Vincent had felt on that particular day just by looking at his paintings.
+One can always tell how Vincent felt on that particular day just by looking at his paintings.
 These paintings didn’t depict, nor illustrate: in relating the essence of what he saw, Vincent laid bare his own essence, right there on the canvas.
 This was raw emotion paired with unfettered artistic instinct.

 But he was troubled, and struggling, mostly surviving on money sent from his brother Theo.
 Indeed, Vincent had himself tried to become an art dealer before, but he couldn’t reconcile his idealism with the demands and mechanisms of the art market.
 He had taken a dark path: he was drifting, a failed art dealer who became a failed minister, struggling with alcohol, his health deteriorating, his romantic life a series of disappointments and dead ends.